zcs188/docs/laravel-bjyblog/en/OAuth.md

-You can log in using github, google, feacebook, qq, weibo.
+You can log in using github, google, facebook, qq, weibo.
 ![](./images/1.png)
 ![](./images/2.png)